DeedleFake/sirdsc/README.md

 The default prefix is '/usr'.
 If you want to install sirdsc with a different prefix, simply run the following:

-> make PREFIX="your desired prefix" install
+> make PREFIX=&lt;your desired prefix&gt; install

+Be sure to replace &lt;your desired prefix&gt; with whatever your desired prefix is.

 Usage
 -----